 - Saute mushroom for about 3-5 minutes.
 Set aside.

-- Add the onions, garlic, balsamic vinegar, and Worcestershire; cook, stirring with a wooden spoon and scraping the brown bits from the bottom of the pan, for about 5 minutes.
+- Add the onions, garlic, balsamic vinegar, and Worcestershire sauce.
+Cook for about 5 minutes.
+Stir with a wooden spoon.
+Scrape the brown bits from the bottom of the pan.

-- Add the tomato paste and cook for a minute more.
+- Add tomato paste and cook for about a minute or so.

 Add the Liquid and Braise the Stew